The semi-simple theory of higher rank acylindricity: Metric Basics

 \begin{defn} $Y$ is said to be uniformly locally compact if for every $\rho, \tau>0$ there is a $C(\rho, \tau)> 0$ such that for every $x\in Y$ and every open cover of the closed ball $\~\hood_\rho(x)$ by open $\tau$ balls, there is a subcover of cardinality at most $C(\rho, \tau)$. \end{defn}

 We now prove that the notion of AU-acylindricity coincides with the notion of properness for actions on locally compact spaces (though the two notions differ in general for non-locally compact spaces).
+Figure ~\ref{fig: LCSC to acyl} summarizes some of these relationships.

 \begin{lemma} Let $Y$ be an unbounded locally compact metric space.
 The following are true: \begin{enumerate} \item If $\G\to \Isom Y$ is AU-acylindrical then it is proper. \item If $\G\to \Isom (Y)$ is uniformly proper then it is acylindrical. \item Assume $Y$ is uniformly locally compact and that there is some $T>0$ so that for every $x\in Y$ and $n\in \N$ there is an $y\in Y$ with $d(x,y)\in[nT, (n+1)T]$.
 If $\G\to \Isom Y$ is acylindrical then it is uniformly proper. \end{enumerate} \end{lemma}